MicrosoftDocs/Advertising-docs/BingAds/transaction-message/push-transaction-messages.md

 - Ensure that you have less than five requests queued or being processed.
 Your application should include the logic necessary to stay within the limit.
 If you exceed the limit, the request fails with HTTP status code 429.

-## Sending the message

-Send the transaction message in the body of an HTTPS POST request to:
+After validating the message, send it to Bing in the body of an HTTPS POST request.
+The URL that you send the request to is:

 `https://hotels.api.bingads.microsoft.com/api/customers/<customerId>/transactions`

 Set \<customerId\> to the advertiser's customer ID.

-The request must include the following header:
+The request must include the following headers:

-- Content-Type: `application/xml; charset=utf-8`
+- Content-Type: application/xml; charset=utf-8
+- Authorization: Bearer \<accesstokengoeshere>

+For details about getting an OAuth access token, see [Getting Started](../hotel-service/get-started.md) in Hotel API.

 You may also specify the following optional headers: